-Let’s discuss how some of our conflicting views as it relates to the approach and provision of social welfare, how those beliefs and value systems shape public policy, and how they affect the most needy and vulnerable in society.
+Let’s discuss some of our conflicting views as it relates to the approach and provision of social welfare, how those beliefs and value systems shape social welfare policy, and how they affect the most needy and vulnerable in society.

 The majority of disagreements over the best choices in public policy derive from some very powerful, deep-seated belief systems.
 To this point, there are more broad areas of contention that have endured over time regarding social problems and how they should be addressed.

-A Brief Review of the Deserving versus Undeserving Poor
+Examples of Need for Social Welfare: Deserving versus Undeserving Poor

 One of the biggest misconceptions I have heard is that only conservatives have a problem with welfare.
 But, with our shifting culture and greater emphasis placed on individuality in society – more and more liberals have now adopted the personal responsibility mantra.